What is Swing Trading?

 Don’t Forget Support/Resistances

-One thing to keep in mind when using chart strategies like this is the price action itself.
-The more complex indicators can sometimes detract from the basics of examining price movements, support and resistance levels or in analyzing other related markets.
+When using chart strategies like this is the price action itself is important.
+Complex indicators can sometimes detract from the basics of examining price movements, support and resistance levels or in analyzing other related markets.

-Using basic support and resistance lines will greatly improve your success rate.
+Using basic support and resistance lines should improve your success rate.
 This will help you to determine where price levels are likely to “stick” and encounter an impasse.
 This can be useful in deciding where to placing stops or even when to avoid the trade altogether.

 Dealing with False Signals

 As with any technical strategy, swing traders have to learn to deal with false signals.
-Moving averages like other chart indicators tend to create a lot of noise and this will generate false entry and exit points from time to time.
+Moving averages tend to create a lot of noise and this will generate false entry and exit points from time to time.
 A failure rate of around 20-30% is the norm.

 False positives happen when the signal indicates an entry but it fails to produce a profitable outcome.
 False negatives happen when the signal fails to indicate an entry that would have produced a profitable trade.